Phillip-a-richmond/GenomeAnalysisModule/README.md

     + For a Westgrid Account, register by following these [instructions](https://www.computecanada.ca/research-portal/account-management/apply-for-an-account/).
 Realize that the process can take several days!
   + GitHub Account
     + It's free, and you can sign up [here](https://github.com/)
-  + For mac/linux users, only need native terminal which comes with the operating system
+  + For mac/linux users, only need native terminal which comes with the operating system.
+You can access it in the Applications section for Mac users.
   + For PC users, download and install [MobaXterm](http://mobaxterm.mobatek.net/)
     + [Advanced MobaXterm usage](https://www.youtube.com/watch?v=Gkl8LD1rwlU)
   + IGV installed on local machine